influmeter-dk/user-management-service/readme.md

 An example to run your created docker image - with the set environment variables - can be found [here](build/docker/example).

+## Config

+The available environment variables to configure the services are available in the docker example file.

+### JWT_TOKEN_KEY
+The private key JWT_TOKEN_KEY can be generated using the `key-generator` tool provided.
+It obviously needs to be stored in a secured way once generated.

 ## Misc
 Maximum ten devices can get a refresh token at the same time - see pkg/models/user.go